taylor5768/DissertationFinal/README.md

 There are also two scripts that are used by the analysis.R scripts:
 * **helpers.R**: helper function for bootstrapping 95% CI, from Judith Degen.
 * **model_to_RTF.R**: takes a model object and converts it to RTF (which I ended up having to convert to jpg manually), adapted from Martha Austen.

+**MainExperimentStimuli.csv:** spreadsheet with the stimuli used in the 3 main experiments.